kiambogo/scrava/README.md

 [![Build Status](https://travis-ci.org/kiambogo/scrava.svg?branch=master)](https://travis-ci.org/kiambogo/scrava)

 ###Installation
-Scrava is currently built for Scala 2.11.
+Scrava is currently built for Scala 2.11 and 2.12.
 To use scrava in an sbt project, add the following to your project file:

-    libraryDependencies += "com.github.kiambogo" %% "scrava" % "1.2.2"
+    libraryDependencies += "com.github.kiambogo" %% "scrava" % "1.2.3"

 ###Sample Code
 ---------------------